bookgenesis/bg-legaldocs/Terms-of-Service.md

 ## 22\.
 Miscellaneous

-The Agreement constitutes the entire agreement between Automattic and you concerning the subject matter hereof.
+The Agreement constitutes the entire agreement between Book Genesis and you concerning the subject matter hereof.
 If any part of the Agreement is held invalid or unenforceable, that part will be construed to reflect the parties’ original intent, and the remaining portions will remain in full force and effect.
 A waiver by either party of any term or condition of the Agreement or any breach thereof, in any one instance, will not waive such term or condition or any subsequent breach thereof.
-You may assign your rights under the Agreement to any party that consents to, and agrees to be bound by, its terms and conditions; Automattic may assign its rights under the Agreement without condition.
+You may assign your rights under the Agreement to any party that consents to, and agrees to be bound by, its terms and conditions; Book Genesis may assign its rights under the Agreement without condition.
 The Agreement will be binding upon and will inure to the benefit of the parties, their successors and permitted assigns.

 ## 23\.
-Source
+License and Attribution

 These Terms are derived from Automattic's [WordPress Terms of Service](https://github.com/Automattic/legalmattic/blob/master/Terms%20of%20Service/WordPress.com/EN-Terms-of-Service.md)